 How can archiving help?

 Data archiving can be defined as the migration of data from primary storage systems onto secondary storage systems, often for long-term retention.
-With data protection laws set for a shake-up in 2018, with the GDPR, organizations will have to start reviewing data retention policies and remove data that isn’t needed, from systems.
+With data protection laws set for a shake-up in 2018, with the GDPR, organisations will have to start reviewing data retention policies and remove data that isn’t needed, from systems.
 However, when data is required to be kept, archiving can play an important role in keeping it secure and also in solving the need for large amounts of primary storage.

 The challenge with archiving

 For archiving to be successful there is still a need to be able to identify data, understand if it should be kept and if it should stay on primary storage or secondary storage.
-This is the same challenge that organizations face with understanding their primary data.
+This is the same challenge that organisations face with understanding their primary data.
 In addition to this, archive data has historically become more inaccessible once moved to secondary storage.
 Historically archiving has utilised tape or other removable media, which then has to be stored in a secure off-site location.
 For a recovery to take place from this, the media has to be retrieved before it can be accessed, taking valuable time.

 Why cloud archiving is the answer

-Modern archiving technologies have followed the trend of utilising cloud platforms, organizations can now archive data utilising a Pay-as-you-go model.
+Modern archiving technologies have followed the trend of utilising cloud platforms, organisations can now archive data utilising a Pay-as-you-go model.
 This allows for flexible cloud based archiving that ensures data is securely migrated to secondary storage and can be retrieved quickly.
-Unlike tape based archiving where tapes had to be manually organized and labelled, cloud archiving gives users the ability to search for data, speeding up the access process.
+Unlike tape based archiving where tapes had to be manually organised and labelled, cloud archiving gives users the ability to search for data, speeding up the access process.

 Redstor’s data identification tool is a highly intuitive data analytics tool, designed to enable data management and archiving of primary storage data.
 The integrated tool helps to identify data quantities, identify irregularly accessed data and give IT staff the tools they need to reduce ROT.
-This in turn gives organizations a platform to build data management policies from, ensuring seamless integration between Archiving and data management.
+This in turn gives organisations a platform to build data management policies from, ensuring seamless integration between Archiving and data management.
 This enables an understanding of what data is being stored on a platform, gives the ability to clean up data, reduce total volumes of data stored which frees up space on valuable primary storage and increases efficiencies.
 The use of cloud gives additional functionality, freeing up time and increasing availability.
 To learn more about Pro Archiving, sign up to hear all about it here.